Notice: This page requires JavaScript to function properly.

 For instance, let’s apply these methods using the grades example by adding a new grade, 60, for the subject 'Philosophy'.
 The first method involves utilizing vectors:

-Now, let’s try the second method where we assign a name to the value as we add it.
+Now, let’s try the second method where we assign a name to the value as we add it:

-Thus, if your vector does not have names, the first method is more appropriate.
-However, if your vector already has names, the second method is preferable.
-With the second method, you can add new values and also reassign them.
+With the second method, you can add new values and also reassign existing ones.
 For example, if you execute grades['Math'] <- 100, the original grade of 80 for Math will be updated to 100.
 You can achieve the same result by referring to the index, like this: grades[1] <- 100.

 Tarea